tofnoob/tofnoob.github.io/weapons/zero.md

 - Nemesis instead of Cocoritter: This makes healing significantly easier, but at the cost of a major damage boost.

 - Brevey instead of Lyra: This is a strong alternative for new content, providing continuous off-field healing, Greying bite cleanse, and burst healing from her skill.
-Additionally, Metz's **<?>**passive off-field damage can also trigger Zero's orbs.
+Additionally, Brevey's passive off-field damage can also trigger Zero's orbs.

 - Fiona instead of Cocoritter: This allows for frequent Zero discharges while also granting allies damage immunity and extra healing from her dodge attacks.